thehyve/cbioportal-staging/README.md

 ### Other

-* `study.publish.command_prefix`:  add a command for the study publisher layer (study authorization), otherwise leave it empty (or comment it out).
+* `study.authorize.command_prefix`:  add a command for the study authorizer layer, otherwise leave it empty (or comment it out).
 The staging app will append the `study id` and the `study.curator.emails` to this command.
 * `server.alias`: recognizable name for the server, appears in the emails, e.g. `DEV`.